I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Pamela Hickman, illustrated by Carolyn Gavin

 An introduction to plants, where and how they grow, and how important they are, for aspiring naturalists.
 Includes a plant identification guide for young readers.
 Published by Kids Can Press, 2020.
+Designed by Karen Powers.

 “Another charming entry in a delightful natural-science series.” —Kirkus Reviews